2017 Nobel Prize in Literature

 The 2017 Nobel Prize in Literature was awarded to the British novelist Kazuo Ishiguro (born 1954) "who, in novels of great emotional force, has uncovered the abyss beneath our illusory sense of connection with the world."
 The prize was announced by the Swedish Academy on 5 October 2017.

-Ishiguro is the 12th English writer to become a Nobel laureate in Literature after 2008 laureate Doris Lessing.
+Ishiguro is the 12th British writer to become a Nobel laureate in Literature after 2008 laureate Doris Lessing.
 He was succeeded later by novelist Abdulrazak Gurnah, who became a Nobel laureate in 2021.

 Laureate

-Memory, time and lifelong deception are central themes in Kazuo Ishiguro’s works.
+Memory, time and lifelong deception are central themes in Kazuo Ishiguro's works.
 Growing up in a Japanese family in Great Britain has colored his thinking and perspectives.
 His first two novels are set in Japan – A Pale View of Hills (1982) and An Artist of the Floating World (1986).
 His most celebrated work, The Remains of the Day (1989), is about an English butler and his feelings for a housekeeper at the time around World War II.
 In later works, Ishiguro approached genres such as fantasy and science fiction as in Never Let Me Go (2005) and Klara and the Sun (2021).
 His language is characterized by restraint, even when dramatic events are portrayed.
-He is the father of British short story writer, Naomi Ishiguro.
+He is the father of British short story writer Naomi Ishiguro.

 Reactions

+Favourites to be awarded the 2017 Nobel Prize in Literature included the Kenyan author Ngũgĩ wa Thiong'o, Japanese author Haruki Murakami and Canadian novelist and poet Margaret Atwood.

+The choice of Kazuo Ishiguro as the Nobel Prize Laureate was generally well received.
+"The Swedish Academy has made some dubious – and last year attention-seeking – decisions in recent years, but this year its 18 voters have got it right", John Mullan, professor of English at University College London, wrote in The Guardian, "It is because he writes for all times, using such carefully controlled means, rigorous yet utterly original, that Ishiguro is such a worthy winner."
+An editorial comment in the same newspaper said: "His work finds emotional force through self-restraint", "Ishiguro’s novels illuminate reality in profound, surprising ways worthy of a Nobel."
+Dwight Garner in the New York Times described it as "a safe choice" [in relation to the previous year's choice] "but a formidable and not uninteresting one", and praised Ishiguro for creating "worlds that are clear in a sentence-by-sentence way, but in which the big picture recedes against the horizon."
+James Wood in The New Yorker had hoped for the Albanian writer Ismail Kadare to win the prize and said that Ishiguro was a surprise choice who "may well be the first product of a creative-writing course to win the Nobel", praising Never Let Me Go as "one of the central novels of our age".